APPLY

 You’ll thrive here if you’re committed to:

 • Independent thinking.
-The School of Civic Leadership seeks students who are excited for the intellectual challenge of asking great questions as they read texts in Western civilization and the American tradition.
+SCL seeks students who are excited to ask great questions as they read texts in Western civilization and the American tradition.

 • Interdisciplinary inquiry.
-The SCL seeks students who want to combine deeper philosophical and historical reflection with social science and economics in order to prepare to take responsibility.
+SCL enables students to combine deeper philosophical and historical reflection with social science and economics in order to prepare to take responsibility.

 • Work that matters.
-The School of Civic Leadership seeks students who want to prepare for work in an array of fields, including politics, law, commerce, entrepreneurship, analytics, public policy, military, art and culture, nonprofit, and related civic endeavors
+SCL prepares students for work in an array of fields, including politics, law, commerce, entrepreneurship, analytics, public policy, military, art and culture, nonprofit, and related civic endeavors

 • Intellectual virtues.
-The SCL seeks students who want to cultivate intellectual virtues including: presence, attentiveness, respect, desire for truth, willingness to change your mind in pursuit of truth, intellectual courage, intellectual humility, good faith, and charity (good will)
+SCL students want to cultivate intellectual virtues including: presence, attentiveness, respect, desire for truth, willingness to change your mind in pursuit of truth, intellectual courage, intellectual humility, good faith, and charity (good will)

 • Good faith dialogue.
-Willing to engage in civic discourse
+SCL students are willing to engage in civic discourse

 • Community.
-Willing to help build a serious intellectual community
+SCL students show up ready to help build a serious intellectual community

 READY TO THRIVE IN LIFE AND IN SERVICE?